-The recoverable amount of the CGU is calculated as the higher of the CGU's value in use and its fair value less cost of Gisposal.
+The recoverable amount of the CGU is calculated as the higher of the CGU's value in use and its fair value less cost of disposal.
 Management has calculated the fair cost less the cost of disposal of the group of CGUs.
-The primary valuation disposal.
-Management has calculated to he fair cost less the cost of disposal of the ne group of CGUs.
-The primary valuation methodology was a discounted cash flow the following table sets out the summar Key Assumption Value Approach Revenue growth Average growth of 38.6% over 5 years ranging between 22% and 66% Revenue growth assumptions were estimated with reference to: (a) Wrkr's strategy to increase its base of compliance moments connected with employees and employers through services delivered to super funds, administrators, payroll providers, human resource management providers and employers; (b) The current value of recurring revenues; (c) Estimated values of new sales contracts that are in advanced stages of discussion and negotiation; (d) Recent revenue growth trends; and (e) Identified market opportunities for new sales contracts and product Discount rates 23.6% offerings.
-Calculated using historical, industry and prescribed inputs to account for the riskiness and uncertainty of the assumed future cash flows as well as the time value of money.
+The primary valuation methodology was a discounted cash flow ('DCF') analysis.

+he following table sets out the summary key assumptions for the valuation:

+ey Assumption Value Approach Revenue growth OS OS OS OS OS OS OS OS OS O Average growth of 34.9% over 5 years ranging between 19% and 69% Revenue growth assumptions were estimated with reference to: (a) Wrkr's strategy to increase its base of compliance moments connected with employees and employers through services delivered to super funds, administrators, payroll providers, human resource management; (b) The transaction revenues expected once the MUFG Retirement Services contract implementations have been completed; (c) The current value of recurring revenues; (d) Estimated values of new sales contracts that are in advanced stages of discussion and negotiation; and (e) Identified market opportunities for new sales contracts and product offerings.
+Discount rate 14.9% Calculated using historical, industry and prescribed inputs to account for the riskiness and uncertainty of the forecasted future cash flows as well as the time value of money.
 Terminal Growth Rate 2.5% Determined with reference to historical inflation rates between 2%-3%.

-Note 13.
+Note 15.
 Intangibles (continued)